DataGueule: Authors

 Julien Goetz works at the beginning of the 2000s for the very one multimedia editorial board of Radio France as a freelance web developer during six or seven years.
 Then, he joins the OWNI company (acronym of "Objet web non identifié", in English : "Unidentified Web object") during two years to make data journalism in 2011.

 In 2011, he takes part in other projects like Nuit sujet (in English : "Night subject") with Radio Nova where debates are approached.
 From September 2012 to June 2013, he is co-author in C Politique on France 5.
 In May and June 2014, he contacts France 4 for the creation of the DataGueule's channel.
 He is also actor from time to time and is often employed to make voice-over.

 He co-writes with Jean-Marc Manach a report for Arte, titled Une contre-histoire de l'Internet (in English : "a counter-history of the Internet").
 From November 2013 to March 2014, he works with Premières Lignes Télévision and Journalism++ on Jeu d'influence (in English : "Influence game"), a concept mixing game and documentary talking about the crisis' questions.
 In 2015, he works to the writing of a documentary of 90 min.

 It is on June 6, 2014, that the channel DataGueule appear for the first time on the Web, with a video about Ukraine.
 Their research work begins on May 6, 2014.
 The principle of this programme is to "deconstruct several mechanisms, with humor and if possible an historical prism (...) subjects about which we realize that it doesn't run smoothly.
 Even if we must dissect them to understand exactly what doesn't run smoothly".

-This programme isn't the one who create the genre, an Australian first concept existed yet, named Hungry Beast, but owing to numerals and datas used as well as the informal tone that France 4 allows, the tone of the DataGueule team's videos appears more striking, quicklier and more scathing.
+This programme isn't the one who create the genre, an Australian first concept existed yet, named Hungry Beast, but owing to numerals and data used as well as the informal tone that France 4 allows, the tone of the DataGueule team's videos appears more striking, quicklier and more scathing.
 "What is my first interest in datas, it's the assessment that it enable to make.
 The basic premise it's : how had we come to this situation, until the normalization of these facts without researching if it is good or bad.
 We're always having an informal tone.
 And we're trying no to go into clichés, given that it's a short programme".